iamdhruvsaini/fintrack/README.md

 ### 6) Data Persistence

-- PostgreSQL is used with Sequelize migrations, models, and seeders.
+- PostgreSQL - Neon is used with Sequelize migrations, models, and seeders.
 - Soft-delete style flags are present in entities (`is_deleted`) and are used in record/category logic.

 ### Optional Enhancements Included